JulianYG/WNR/README.md

 About 10% of the world’s population suffers from epilepsy, a brain function disorder that causes neurons in patients’ brain to fire at an abnormal rate with unregulated patterns.
 Diagnosis of this condition often involves a medical procedure called electroencephalogram (EEG), which detects the electric pulses created by the neurons.

-Figure 1.
-A person demonstrating a particular scalp EEG device[1]

 For most patients, it usually suffices to use scalp EEG to confirm diagnosis.
 Scalp EEG, also known as Extracranial EEG, uses non-invasive electrodes which are stuck to the surface of the patient’s scalp to detect brain wave signal.
 For these patients, which account for 70% of the total epilepsy patients, their illness can be controlled through therapy and drugs.
 However, for the rest 30% of epilepsy patients, the drugs do not work and surgical procedures must be done to remove certain problem sections of the brain to control the epilepsies.
 If a patient with epilepsy is being considered for epilepsy surgery, it is often necessary to localize the source of the epileptic brain activity with a resolution greater than what is provided by scalp EEG.

-Figure 2. (left) Illustration for Intracranial EEG operation; (right) X-ray of implanted Intracranial EEG electrodes[2] Scalp EEG does not provide the resolution of brain activity data required for neurosurgeons to operate on as the cerebrospinal fluid, skull and scalp smear the electrical potentials from the scalp electrodes.
+Scalp EEG does not provide the resolution of brain activity data required for neurosurgeons to operate on as the cerebrospinal fluid, skull and scalp smear the electrical potentials from the scalp electrodes.
 To perform the epilepsy surgery, neurosurgeons typically first implant grid of electrodes or penetrating depth electrodes under the dura (brain) mater, through either a craniotomy or a burr hole.
 The recording of these signals is referred to as electrocorticography (ECoG), subdural EEG (sdEEG) or intracranial EEG (icEEG)--all terms for the same thing.
 The signal recorded from the intracranial EEG is on a different scale of activity than the brain activity recorded from scalp EEG.
 Because signals are collected by directly contact with electrodes, Low voltage, high frequency components that cannot be seen easily or at all in scalp EEG can be seen clearly in EEG.

 The current method of collecting intracranial EEG data from a patient’s brain is through a tethered cord to a monitoring and recording device on premise at a clinic or hospital.
 The intracranial EEG records the spontaneous electrical activity of the brain measuring voltage fluctuations resulting from ionic current within the neurons of the brain as recorded from multiple electrodes.
 This tethered EEG procedure is high invasive and disruptive to patients’ lives as they are confined to a hospital bed for several days to a week while doctors wait for very small windows of epileptic episodes to occur to gather a limited amount of useful information.

 Wireless Neural Recorder’s (WNR) objective is to create a wireless monitoring solution to the problem of neural recording, allowing users the freedom and mobility to return to their normal lives at home while also enabling doctors to obtain sufficient neural data required to treat their patients’ conditions effectively.

-Figure 3.
-Illustration of a wireless neural electrode to be implanted in the brain The figure above provides an illustration about the position of the final device in relation to the brain after it is implanted.
+The figure above provides an illustration about the position of the final device in relation to the brain after it is implanted.
 Before we look into our proposed system for a wireless neural recording device, we will provide an overview of the components of the more common wired equivalent.
 The general system diagram flow of wired neural recording machines is shown below.

-Figure 4.
-System block diagram of a wired neural recorder

 Data from the electrodes (fig. 4a) is digitized by the analog front end (fig. 4b) and can be sent directly to the server (fig. 4c).
 Generally, the server will be running continuously from a inexhaustive power supply, and thus, will not have any power constraints.
 Since transmission is not through an intermediary medium, like air or water, that separates the where the data obtained and where the data needs to be transmitted, the data can be sent directly to the server for storage and analysis, without any need for preprocessing or any additional overhead.

 However since the goal of our design is to provide a wireless solution to neural recording and data storage, our system design becomes more complicated.

-Figure 5.
-System block diagram of a wireless neural recorder

 The figure above shows the proposed design of our entire system.
 The front-end remains relatively the same.
 Electrode data is sampled by the analog front-end, which accounts for low-noise signal amplification and DC offset rejection that arises from the nature of brain signals and the electric potential difference that forms at the contact point between the electrode and the brain[3].
 Once the data is digitized, it is passed into a CPU or microprocessor (fig. 5c) where the data is preprocessed for transmission.
 When the data has been processed for transmission, it is passed to the wireless transmitter (fig. 5d) and transmitted across the air medium (fig. 5e) to a server (fig. 5f), which can be a module near or on the patient’s body.
 In the server, the data can be stored, viewed, and analyzed for deviations from standard brain activities.
 It was specified by Dr. Nitin Tandon, our sponsor from UTHealth, that the device should ideally fit within a 5 x 5 x 10 mm container (maximum dimensions was specified to be 8 x 8 x 10 mm), which is an extremely aggressive size constraint and limiting factor.